 - Business model scale up: Acquirers following this strategy have a strong business model on which they add their targets.
 The targets typically have different products or services and the buyer over time builds a powerful multi-product business running on the same business model.
 One example hereof could be Tryg's, a large non-life insurance company in the Nordics, acquisition of Securator, a leading Danish provider of consumer eletronic insurance Other industry examples could include some professional service firms.

-- Business model innovator: Companies following this M&A strategy identifies potential targets who could improve the acquiring firms business model and thereby how they create value.
+- Business model innovator: Companies following this M&A strategy identify potential targets who could improve the acquiring firms business model and thereby how they create value.
 The buyer will partially or fully integrate the acquired firms "way of doing business" and through this enhanced approach provide the same service and products to its existing and new customers.
 Examples hereof could be Amazon's acquisition of Dispatch and INLT.
 Dispatch developed a platform for offering local parcel delivery services using autonomous vehicles/robots.
 INLT developed a platform enabling customs clearances "as a service" for customers importing international goods.
 Both companies were integrated into Amazon marketplace's way of doing business.

 - Industry reshaper: In this strategy the buyer acquires companies with very different products and business models and creates a new type of large player in the market.
 An example hereof could be LMVH's acquisition of Glenmorangie and Ardbeg (Scottish whiskey destilleries).
 Additional industry examples includes telecommunications and to a certain extend financial services.